Boston College visits Higginbottom and Arkansas - WTOP News

 The Eagles are 1-1 on the road.
 Boston College ranks seventh in the ACC shooting 35.4% from 3-point range.

-Arkansas averages 8.6 made 3-pointers per game, 3.0 more made shots than the 5.6 per game Boston College allows.
-Boston College has shot at a 44.6% rate from the field this season, 4.7 percentage points above the 39.9% shooting opponents of Arkansas have averaged.
+Arkansas is shooting 40.1% from the field this season, 0.7 percentage points lower than the 40.8% Boston College allows to opponents.
+Boston College averages 6.2 made 3-pointers per game this season, 1.1 fewer made shots on average than the 7.3 per game Arkansas allows.

-TOP PERFORMERS: Higginbottom is scoring 22.6 points per game and averaging 4.0 rebounds for the Razorbacks.
+TOP PERFORMERS: Higginbottom is shooting 44.4% and averaging 22.6 points for the Razorbacks.

 T’Yana Todd is shooting 43.2% from beyond the arc with 1.8 made 3-pointers per game for the Eagles, while averaging 11.8 points.